-New 5.5-inch LG Optimus G Pro announced, features thin side bezels and quad-core processorAlex Wagner - Deputy Managing Editor, News Desk
+New 5.5-inch LG Optimus G Pro announced, features thin side bezels and quad-core processorAlex Wagner - Editorial Director of News and Content

 Looks like the rumors were true.
 LG tonight officially took the wraps off of a new version of the Optimus G Pro, complete with a 5.5-inch full HD display.
 That's a full .5 inches larger than the version that was announced for Japanese carrier NTT DoCoMo last month, though both models feature the same 1080p resolution.
 While this new model's screen is bigger, LG says that it minimized the thickness of the bezels on either side of the display to give it a good feel in the hand and to allow users to get a good grip on the device.
 This Optimus G Pro also features an unnamed quad-core processor, a curved glass front that LG says gives it a "2.5D" look and a backside with a "Digital Cube Pattern" that looks similar to the Nexus 4's rear.